John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

     plot(TMA_Pred); abline(0, 1)

-Using predict.lowess() [which used stats::splinefun()] from my toolbox, the difference between TMA and NN_Pred is fitted against NN_Pred
+Using predict.lowess() [which used stats::splinefun()] from my toolbox, the difference between TMA and NN_Pred is fitted against NN_Pred using lowess().
+The difference upon being added to NN_Pred is plotted with lowess smoothed lines using lowess.line (which uses predict.lowess).

      predict.lowess <- function(loFit, newdata = loFit$x, method = c("fmm", "periodic", "natural", "monoH.FC", "hyman"), ties = mean) {
           "  "